Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/09 Chapter-7 Argynvostholt.md

 ![[6.
 Resources/5e Modules/Curse Of Strahd/img/081-cos07-05.webp#center\|Sir Godfrey Gwilym]]

 Sir Godfrey can sense that the spirit of Argynvost isn't at rest and isn't happy that the order has been reduced to such a state.
 If the characters petition the revenants for aid, Sir Godfrey (speaking in a scratchy voice) relates all the information presented at the start of the chapter concerning Argynvost and the rise and fall of the Order of the Silver Dragon.
 Neither he nor the other revenants can help the characters in any meaningful way, however, because of the oaths they have sworn to [[4.
-World Almanac/NPCs/Vladimir Horngaard (COS).md\|Vladimir Horngaard]].
+World Almanac/NPCs/Vladimir Horngaard.md\|Vladimir Horngaard]].

 #### Fortunes of Ravenloft